mobxjs/mobx/docs/refguide/computed-decorator.md

 ## Note on error handling

-If a computed value throws an exception during it's computation, this exception will be catched and rethrown any time it's value is read.
+If a computed value throws an exception during its computation, this exception will be catched and rethrown any time its value is read.
 It is strongly recommended to always throw `Error`'s, so that the original stack trace is preserved.
 E.g.: `throw new Error("Uhoh")` instead of `throw "Uhoh"`.
 Throwing exceptions doesn't break tracking, so it is possible for computed values to recover from exceptions.